 • Encourage scientific research and sharing of experiences in solving major problems facing developing countries.

-To advance scientific excellence in the developing world, the Academy offers a range of fellowships, prizes, publications and films.
+To advance scientific excellence in the developing world, the Academy offers a range of grants, fellowships and prizes.
+TWAS publicises its initiatives and opportunities globally through its website, digital bulletin, social media, the TWAS Newsletter and films.

 The TWAS Council is led by a president who is elected to a three-year term.
 The Council includes 14 other members from different countries in the developing world.
 The Secretariat is headed by an executive director and is located on the campus of the Abdus Salam International Centre for Theoretical Physics (ICTP).

 - The Organization for Women in Science for the Developing World (OWSD).
-At its founding in 1989, OWSD was the first international forum uniting women scientists from the developing and developed worlds.
-Today, OWSD has 6,000+ members who work to strengthen the role of women in the development process and promote them in scientific and technological leadership.
+Founded in 1989, OWSD was the first international forum uniting women scientists from the developing and developed worlds.
+Today, OWSD has 7,000+ members, who work to strengthen the role of women in the development process and promotes their roles in scientific and technological leadership.
+It provides research training and career development opportunities for women scientists throughout the developing world at different stages in their careers.

 - GenderInSITE is an international initiative to demonstrate how applying a gender lens to science, innovation, technology and engineering can improve policy and programmes for development.